Dear readers of ADxS.org, please forgive the disruption.

 CRP in plasma and CSF correlate with CSI measurements of basal ganglia glutamate and the glial marker myoinositol.24

-Acute stress increases blood levels of IL-1-b and TNF-a and, to a lesser extent, CRP.80
+Acute stress increases the blood levels of IL-1-b and TNF-a and, to a lesser extent, CRP.80

-The stress response of TNF-α, IL-6, and CRP is higher in depressed than in nondepressed individuals.96
+The stress response of TNF-α, IL-6 and CRP is higher in people with depression than in those without.96

-An investigation of 2307 participants in a Dutch study found no correlation between blood levels of C-reactive protein (CRP) and ADHD.105
+A study of 2307 participants in a Dutch study found no correlation between blood levels of C-reactive protein (CRP) and ADHD-C.105

-Administration of 635 mg eicosapentaenoic acid (EPA) and 195 mg docosahexaenoic acid (DHA) (unsaturated fatty acids) reduced serum CRP and IL-6 levels in children with ADHD and improved ADHD symptoms within 8 weeks in a double-blind placebo study.111
+In a double-blind placebo study, the administration of 635 mg eicosapentaenoic acid (EPA) and 195 mg docosahexaenoic acid (DHA) (unsaturated fatty acids) reduced serum CRP and IL-6 levels in children with ADHD within 8 weeks and improved ADHD symptoms.111

 found.
 No differences were found between ADHD-HI and ADHD-I.